Tanjingw/hongyan/content/post/house/index.md

 subtitle: Push-pull theory is an important macro theory in the field of demography.
 This paper shows another practical perspective of push and pull theory by measuring the push and pull forces affecting the social integration of the incoming labour force from the perspective of housing property rights.

 # Summary for listings and search engines
-Push-pull theory is an important macro theory in the field of demography.
+Summary: Push-pull theory is an important macro theory in the field of demography.
 This paper shows another practical perspective of push and pull theory by measuring the push and pull forces affecting the social integration of the incoming labour force from the perspective of housing property rights.

 # Link this post with a project
 projects: []